|

 Dogs can get hot and uncomfortable when camping in sunny weather.
 We recommend setting up a dedicated shaded spot where your pup can relax and cool down throughout the day.

+A popup canopy or tarp works great for making shade.
 We like to secure it between trees or use poles to create a cool retreat away from the sun’s rays.
-This gives our furry friends their own special place to rest.

 Natural shade from trees is awesome when you can find it.
+We try to pick campsites with good tree coverage whenever possible.

+Make sure to place your dog’s water bowl in the shaded area too.
 This helps keep their drinking water cool longer and encourages them to stay hydrated while relaxing in their shady spot.

+We bring a cooling mat or towel to put in the shade.
 This gives our pups a comfortable place to lay down and helps them regulate their body temperature better during hot days at camp.

 Beimo Dog Shade Shelter